 While there are often similarities and crossovers, executive coaching and business mentoring fulfil different functions and have different drivers and objectives.

 At its core, mentoring is is a symbiotic relationship that fosters a supportive environment where you, as the CEO, MD, or startup founder, can navigate the complexities of decision-making with confidence.
-Your mentor acts as a sounding board, offering valuable insights, challenging assumptions, and sparking innovative ideas.

 – Mitigate the inherent risks associated with big decisions by providing a shared understanding and exploring various options collaboratively.